Rob Smith (soccer): National teams

 In 1993, Smith was selected for the U.S. team which qualified for the 1993 U-20 World Cup to be held in Australia.
-At the World Cup, the U.S. went 1-1-1 in group play, qualifying for the second round where it fell to Brazil.
+At the World Cup, the U.S. went 1–1–1 in group play, qualifying for the second round where it fell to Brazil.
 Smith started all four games and assisted on two U.S. goals.
 In 1995, Smith was part of the U.S. soccer team at the Pan American games.
 The U.S. lost all three of its first-round games and did not qualify for the second round.
 That year, he also played on the U.S. World University Games soccer team.
 In 1996, U.S. coach Bruce Arena named Smith to the U.S. soccer team at the 1996 Summer Olympics.
-The team went 1-1-1, but failed to make the second round.
+The team went 1–1–1, but failed to make the second round.

 Coaching

 Since retiring from playing professionally, Smith has held several youth soccer positions beginning with Learning Through Sports, an organization he founded in 1996.
 In 2001, he joined the Worthington United Soccer Club and the Ohio South Olympic Development Program and continued with them both through 2003.
 In 2004, he joined WASA Eagles FC as the Director of Player Development.
 He also spent two seasons as an assistant coach with the University of South Carolina.

 Besides coaching youth soccer, Smith is the Gym teacher at Worthington Hills Elementary School.

-He taught badminton courses at Ohio State University in 2006-2007.
+He taught badminton courses at Ohio State University in 2006–2007.

 He also taught a gym class at Calumet Christian School in Columbus, Ohio, for elementary and middle school students from 2002 to 2006.

+Hall of Fame

+In 2015 he was inducted into the Delaware Sports Hall of Fame.